Ruby Sunday: Appearances

-In the two-parter "The Legend of Ruby Sunday" and "Empire of Death", Ruby is aided by military organization UNIT in finding out the identity of her birth mother using a device called a Time Window, which lets Ruby move inside of a reconstructed version of the past.
+In the two-parter "The Legend of Ruby Sunday" and "Empire of Death", Ruby is aided by military organization UNIT in finding out the identity of her birth mother using a device called a Time Window, which lets Ruby view inside of a reconstructed version of the past.
 The initial usage fails due to the interruption of the God of Death, Sutekh (Gabriel Woolf), but Ruby goes back inside.
 Sutekh once again interferes, having killed the entire universe, but she, the Doctor, and Mel Bush (Bonnie Langford) escape using a TARDIS constructed from Ruby's memories.
-The group head to future Earth to find information on Ruby's birth mother, as they surmise that it is a key to defeating Sutekh, who seeks the identity of Ruby's mother as well.
+The group head to future Earth to find information on Ruby's birth mother, as they surmise that it is a key to defeating Sutekh, whose identity is also concealed from the god.
 Sutekh drags the three back to the present, where Ruby helps the Doctor defeat Sutekh by leashing him to the TARDIS and having him reverse the damage he did across time and space.
 Ruby eventually discovers the identity of her birth mother, revealed to be an ordinary woman named Louise (Faye McKeever), who surrendered Ruby because she feared for her safety, as her step-father was abusive and Louise was only a teenager.
 The two reunite, and Ruby leaves the Doctor to spend time with her.

 Ruby reappears in "Lucky Day", depicting her life after leaving the Doctor.
-Ruby begins dating a podcaster named Conrad Clark (Jonah Hauer-King), but Conrad betrays her, revealing he is part of a group that seeks to discredit UNIT and the idea of aliens.
-Ruby and UNIT are able to discredit Conrad after releasing an alien hunting Conrad called the Shreek, which forces him to admit he lied.
+Ruby begins dating a conspiracy theorist and podcaster named Conrad Clark (Jonah Hauer-King), but Conrad betrays her, revealing he is part of a group that seeks to discredit UNIT and the idea of aliens.
+Ruby and UNIT are able to discredit Conrad after releasing an alien hunting him called the Shreek, which forces him to admit he lied in order to be saved.
 Ruby later appears in the two-part finale, "Wish World" and "The Reality War".
-After the Doctor's enemy the Rani (Archie Panjabi and Anita Dobson) alters reality into a heteronormative society fueled by Conrad's wish to the wish granting god, Desiderium, Ruby, unlike the others, retains memory of the previous reality, and works to combat Conrad.
-She aids the Doctor in stopping the Rani by teleporting into the Rani's base, where she uses Desiderium to wish Conrad to have a happy life.
-This causes reality to restore to normal.
-However, when the Doctor and his companion Belinda Chandra's child from the altered reality, Poppy (Sienna-Robyn Mavanga-Phipps), is erased from existence, Ruby is last seen remembering Poppy and is able to convince the Doctor to remember Poppy and save her, leading to the Doctor regenerating (into Rose Tyler-resembling incarnation) in the time vortex to bring Poppy back to reality.
+After the Doctor's enemy and fellow Time Lord the Rani (Archie Panjabi and Anita Dobson) alters reality into a heteronormative society fuelled by Conrad's wish to the God of Wishes Desiderium, Ruby, unlike the others, retains memory of the previous reality (thanks to remnants of memory from "73 Yards") and works to fight against Conrad.
+She aids the Doctor in stopping the Rani by teleporting into the Rani's base, where she uses Desiderium to wish Conrad to have a happy life and then to end the wished reality.
+All seems initially to have returned to normal.
+However, when the Doctor and his companion Belinda Chandra's child from the altered reality, Poppy (Sienna-Robyn Mavanga-Phipps), is erased from existence, Ruby is still able to remember Poppy and is able to convince the Doctor to save her by reminding him of the events from the day they met when she ceased to exist, leading to the Doctor regenerating (into Rose Tyler-resembling incarnation) in the time vortex to bring Poppy back to the proper reality.